roastkitten/Gemini-Ai-Studio-Universal-App-System-Instructions/README.md

-# Universal Web App Coding Guidelines
+# Universal Web App System Instructions

-This repository contains specialized system instructions designed for use with AI coding assistants.
+This repository contains specialized system instructions designed for use with Gemini Ai Studio.

 ## Purpose
 The goal of these instructions is to enable the generation of "Universal Vanilla Web Applications."
 These applications are architected to function correctly in two distinct environments without requiring code modification or build steps: